JoseHervas/fullstack-bootcamp/Contents/README.md

-### Exercises
+### Contents

-Practical challenges to train your skills on web development technologies.
-Each folder contains a description of the exercise and the associated materials.
+Lectures & practical challenges to train your skills on web development technologies.
+Each folder contains a README with the links and descriptions of the exercises.

-### Contents:
+### Folder structure:
 ```
 ├───01-Front-end
+│   ├───00-HTML+CSS
 │   ├───01-SASS
 │   │   ├───01-Variables
 │   │   ├───02-Imports